 - Lumpy scars, most common on the back, chest, shoulders and jawline, are best treated with a series of corticosteroid injections

 However, laser treatment can be the best method for the removal of box-car scars, mild atrophic scars and raised ice pick scars.
-Most clients will have a mixture of acne scars.
+Most patients will have a mixture of acne scars.
 This means that laser is just another potential method readily available in our extensive tool kit that helps us the job done.
 In 90% of cases, it’s the experience of the operator and not the tool that gets the best result.

 Finding a specialist skilled in all aspects of acne scar revision will give you the very best results possible.
 You are guaranteed to find one at Cutis Clinic.